-That’s where portfolio loans for rental properties come in.
-They’re not magic, and they’re not always cheaper.
-But they can be a practical tool when you’re building a rental portfolio and conventional guidelines are slowing you down.
+That’s where this type of lending can be useful.
+These loans are not magic, and they are not always cheaper.
+However, they can be a practical tool when you are building a rental portfolio and conventional guidelines are slowing you down.

-A portfolio loan is a loan a lender intends to keep in their own portfolio rather than immediately selling to the secondary market.
+A portfolio loan is a loan a lender intends to keep in its own portfolio rather than quickly sell to the secondary market.

-• They may have different limits on the number of financed properties.
+- different limits on the number of financed properties

-That flexibility is exactly why investors use portfolio loans for rental properties—especially when scaling beyond a couple houses.
+In short, that flexibility is why rental investors use portfolio lending, especially when they are scaling beyond a couple of houses.

 When portfolio loans make sense for rental investors

-Portfolio loans tend to show up in three common scenarios.
+Portfolio loans tend to show up in three common situations.

 You’re growing past conventional limits

-Conventional financing can get tight as you accumulate financed properties.
-Even when you’re “doing everything right,” the next purchase may require more reserves, more scrutiny, or hit a lender’s internal cap.
+Conventional financing can get tight as you add financed properties.
+Even when you are doing everything right, the next purchase may require more reserves, more review, or hit a lender’s internal cap.

 Your tax returns don’t tell the whole story

-Many real estate investors operate like real estate investors: depreciation, write-offs, and paper losses that are good for taxes can be annoying for a lender.
+Many real estate investors operate like real estate investors.
+Depreciation, write-offs, and paper losses can be useful at tax time, but they can annoy a lender.

-Some portfolio lenders will still document income, but they may consider the file differently (or focus more on the asset and cash flow).
+However, some portfolio lenders may view the file differently.
+They still document income, but they may focus more on the asset, rent, and cash flow.

 The property is a little “non-standard”